 NZE/SDS STEPS Business environment assessment In SDS and NZE, sales of passenger vehicles will remain steady, driven by economic growth in developing nations.
 Sales will increase by 18% compared to 2019 in 2030.
 On the other hand, consumers' preference for car ownership will change due to the development of MaaS.
 In SDS, EVs will account for roughly 40% of the sales of passenger vehicles by 2030.
 There will be a significant reduction in demand for internal combustion engine parts.
 In NZE, the diffusion of EVs will increase with the introduction of restrictions in various countries.
 By 2030 EVs will account for 60% of the sales of passenger vehicles, and by 2035 the sale of gasoline passenger vehicles will be forbidden.
 In SDS and NZE, carbon neutralization initiatives for the OEM supply chain will speed up.
 The sales of passenger vehicles will increase 30% compared to 2019 by 2030.
 The EV ratio will remain at 20%, and there will be a limited reduction in demand for internal combustion engine parts.
 The carbon neutralization of OEMs will develop gradually.
-Neutral Neutral Our policies and measures At the Sumitomo Corporation, we are involved with the manufacture and sales of finished vehicles, automobile finan combustion engine parts is only a small proportion of the parts manufacturing business, so we consider the direct impact EVs to be limited.
-Also, as a response to carbon neutralization, including OEM supply chains, we will investigate the use technology in manufacturing and transporting parts.
-With the switch to EVs and developments in MaaS, changes to the business. to automobile-related businesses due to the switch to carbon-free energy and low-carbon and carbon-free conceivable.
+Neutral Neutral Our policies and measures At the Sumitomo Corporation, we are involved with the manufacture and sales of finished vehicles, automobile finance, and automobile leasing.
+The handling of internal combustion engine parts is only a small proportion of the parts manufacturing business, so we consider the direct impact to automobile-related businesses due to the switch to EVs to be limited.
+Also, as a response to carbon neutralization, including OEM supply chains, we will investigate the use of carbon-free energy and low-carbon and carbon-free technology in manufacturing and transporting parts.
+With the switch to EVs and developments in MaaS, changes to the business model of our automobile-related businesses are conceivable.
 However, we see these changes as business opportunities.
-We will develop new business foundations, including car sharing businesses and parking businesses,
+We will develop new business foundations, including car sharing businesses and parking businesses, creating added value for existing businesses, and reviewing our product portfolio.